top of page

 Case Study: NET Academies Trust

-NET Academies Trust is a multi-academy trust that came to DCAD needing consistent, reliable IT support across multiple sites — the kind of joined-up provision that a generalist provider simply couldn't offer at scale.
+NET Academies Trust is a multi-academy trust that came to DCAD needing consistent, reliable IT support across multiple sites — the kind of joined-up provision that a generalist provider simply couldn't deliver at scale.

 Working with DCAD, the trust benefited from a single point of contact who understood their environment across every school in the group.
 Infrastructure was standardised, Microsoft 365 was deployed and managed centrally, and safeguarding and compliance requirements were addressed consistently rather than school by school.